boecker-lab/docs.sirius.github.io/README.md

 This repo contains the sources of the SIRIUS online documentation at
 <https://boecker-lab.github.io/docs.sirius.github.io/>.
-We try to keep this documentation as uptodate as possible.
+We try to keep this documentation as up-to-date as possible.
 Contributions from the community are very welcome.
 The content of this documentation is written [Markdown](https://guides.github.com/features/mastering-markdown/), so no programming skills needed to create content.